 Clostridium difficile is the commonest cause of infectious diarrhea in hospitals.

-Implement contact precautions for suspected or confirmed C.difficile infection (CDI).
+Implement Contact Plus precautions for suspected or confirmed C.difficile infection (CDI).

 For all patients with CDI, discontinue concurrent antibiotics, proton pump inhibitors (PPIs), anti-peristaltic and promotability agents unless these are required.
 The reason for continuing these medications should be documented.

 Medical and surgical management of CDI is based on severity of illness.

 Unexplained & new‐onset diarrhea (unformed or watery stools ≥ 3 in 24 \h)